Petersen graph: Coloring

 The Petersen graph has chromatic number 3, meaning that its vertices can be colored with three colors — but not with two — such that no edge connects vertices of the same color.
-It has a list coloring with 3 colors, by Brooks' theorem for list colorings.
+It has a list coloring with 3 colors, by Brooks's theorem for list colorings.

 The Petersen graph has chromatic index 4; coloring the edges requires four colors.
 As a connected bridgeless cubic graph with chromatic index four, the Petersen graph is a snark.
 It is the smallest possible snark, and was the only known snark from 1898 until 1946.
 The snark theorem, a result conjectured by W. T. Tutte and announced in 2001 by Robertson, Sanders, Seymour, and Thomas, states that every snark has the Petersen graph as a minor.

 Additionally, the graph has fractional chromatic index 3, proving that the difference between the chromatic index and fractional chromatic index can be as large as 1.
 The long-standing Goldberg-Seymour Conjecture proposes that this is the largest gap possible.

 The Thue number (a variant of the chromatic index) of the Petersen graph is 5.

 The Petersen graph requires at least three colors in any (possibly improper) coloring that breaks all of its symmetries; that is, its distinguishing number is three.
 Except for the complete graphs, it is the only Kneser graph whose distinguishing number is not two.